 After two productive seasons as Minnesota's primary setup man, Burton struggled last season with a sharp decline in his strikeout rate (to 6.5 K/9 from 8.3 K/9 in 2013) and a drop in velocity (91.5 mp...

 Jared Burton Contract Information:

-Released by the Yankees in March 2015.
+Released by the Rangers in June of 2015.